 #HoofersAtHome is a series of short films featuring First Company and Apprentice dancers of The Lady Hoofers Tap Ensemble performing at home and around Philadelphia during the Covid-19 Pandemic

-Released March 2020 - present Improvisation by The Lady Hoofers Video Editing by Meg Sarachan
+Released March 2020 - December 2020 Improvisation by The Lady Hoofers Video Editing by Meg Sarachan

 *See more #HoofersAtHome films below

 With dance performances across the country postponed until further notice due to the Covid-19 pandemic, The Lady Hoofers Tap Ensemble launched #HoofersAtHome, a weekly series of short dance films designed to keep our roster of professional dancers rehearsing remotely while offering audiences some much-needed levity during the pandemic.
 The brainchild of Managing Director Katie Budris and longtime ensemble dancer and videographer Meg Sarachan, #HoofersAtHome films have been shared around the world, and many of the ensemble’s Facebook fans are now asking where they too can get their own tap boards.

 “We had so many gigs and performances lined up in the coming weeks, including our annual spring concert series, On Tap, at the Suzanne Roberts Theatre,” notes Artistic Director, Kat Richter.
 “But we’re tap dancers: our art form is one of resilience.
 We’re used to getting by with very little and having some fun in the process.”
 During the pandemic, instead of rehearsing in person, the all-women company is honing its craft in basements, backyards, and living rooms across PA, NJ, and DE.
 Each week, Sarachan assigns a new song and the dancers record themselves improvising a solo.
 During the first week of the social distancing “lockdown,” it was “Put on a Happy Face.”
 Week two called for Lizzo’s “Good as Hell.”